mathieustrosberg/ICM_PROJECT/README.md

 ## About this project

-An application for calculating the body mass index.
+An application for calculating the body mass index.<br />
 The ICM Project is a **front-end** project made in 2023 with **JavaScript**.